Cart is empty

 History

-Modern androgen therapy was initiated in the last century by the French physiologist and neurologist Charles Edouard Brown-Sequard (1817 -1894).
+Modern androgen therapy was initiated in the last century by the French physiologist and neurologist Charles Edouard Brown-Sequard (1817–1894).
 After noticing clear signs of aging in himself at the age of 72, he first performed a subcutaneous injection of animal testicular extract in a self-experiment in 1889.
 Although he thus circumvented the problem of insufficient hormone absorption and the first-pass effect with oral application, the amount of testosterone he administered was nevertheless far below the necessary therapeutic dose, so that the improvement in his bodily functions described by him can only be attributed to a placebo effect [5].
-The Viennese physiologist Eugen Steinach (1861-1944) also worked on the hormonal function of the gonads since 1894 and, among other things, performed numerous testicular transplants in animal experiments.
+The Viennese physiologist Eugen Steinach (1861–1944) also worked on the hormonal function of the gonads since 1894 and, among other things, performed numerous testicular transplants in animal experiments.
 He became world-famous, however, for his theory of “autoplastic age control”.
 He assumed that by surgically cutting off the spermatic ducts after the secretory output of the gonads had dried up, increased incretoric hormone production would take place.
 His theories gained him great popularity and triggered a veritable vasectomy wave in the 1920s [18].
-At that time, Serge Voronoff (1866 -1951), a Russian physician living in Paris, performed transplantations of tissue from monkey testicles into human gonads.
+At that time, Serge Voronoff (1866–1951), a Russian physician living in Paris, performed transplantations of tissue from monkey testicles into human gonads.
 After only 5 years, he had performed this procedure on 300 patients for rejuvenation reasons [20].
 With the introduction of artificial synthesis of testosterone in 1935, these questionable surgical treatments to rejuvenate the body and increase vita sexualis finally became obsolete.

 Pathophysiology

 More than 95% of androgen production and release takes place in the Leydig cells of the testicular parenchyma in the form of testosterone and is controlled by the pulsatile luteinizing hormone (LH) released in the pituitary gland.
 This circadian rhythm peaks in the morning hours, which is why androgen determination in serum should always be carried out at this time.
 In the bloodstream, only 2% of testosterone is present in free form; 44% is bound to sex hormone-binding globulin (SHBG) and 54% to albumin [4].
-The decisive factor for the peripheral effect at the receptor of the organ of success is mostly the conversion of testosterone into the active form as dihydrotestosterone (DHT).
+The decisive factor for the peripheral effect at the receptor of the organ of success is mostly the conversion of testosterone into its active form, dihydrotestosterone (DHT).

 Diagnostics and indication

-The clinical appearance of androgen deficiency or hypogonadism depends strongly on the extent of the hormone deficit and the time of onset.
-Severe or congenital disorders can already be determined anamnestically, are accompanied by typical somatic changes and do not become clinically conspicuous primarily through erectile dysfunction.
+The clinical appearance of androgen deficiency, or hypogonadism depends strongly on the extent of the hormone deficit and the time of onset.
+Severe or congenital disorders can already be determined anamnestically, are accompanied by typical somatic changes, and do not become clinically conspicuous primarily through erectile dysfunction.
 In these cases, special diagnostics and, if possible, causal treatment should be initiated, which will not be discussed in detail here.

 Secondary disturbances of the androgen metabolism and thus also a restriction of the sexual function can occur, however, especially in thyroid diseases (both hyper- and hypothyroidism) and general stress situations.
-In these cases, treatment of the triggering noxious agent is a priority and androgen substitution alone is unsuccessful.
+In these cases, treatment of the triggering noxious agent is a priority, and androgen substitution alone is unsuccessful.

 Side effects and risks

-Through changes in blood lipid metabolism, induction of insulin resistance and vasoconstrictor properties, androgens can increase the rate of cardiovascular adverse events [10].
+Through changes in blood lipid metabolism, induction of insulin resistance, and vasoconstrictor properties, androgens can increase the rate of cardiovascular adverse events [10].
 Manifest heart failure or other relevant cardiac risk factors are therefore considered absolute or relative contraindications.

 The presence of androgens is obligatory for the proper development of the prostate.
 Hormone administration in hypogonadism enlarges an underdeveloped gland to its normal volume and thus also raises the PSA value into the normal range [3].
 The frequent development of benign prostatic hyperplasia was not observed even with long-term substitution.
-Even in patients without hypogonadism, there was only a minimal increase in prostate volume or PSA value [10].
+Even in patients without hypogonadism, there was only a minimal increase in prostate volume, or PSA value [10].

 Of great importance, however, is the problem of prostate carcinoma.
 If such a cancer is present in a clinical stage, it cannot be excluded at present that external testosterone administration can stimulate growth and thus metastasis.
-As a result, prostate carcinoma must be excluded by means of rectal examination and PSA before and during any androgen treatment.
+As a result, prostate carcinoma must be excluded through rectal examination and PSA before and during any androgen treatment.
 Whether a primary latent carcinoma can be transformed into a clinical stage by long-term androgen administration has not been proven to date [10].
 The induction of malignant transformation in a benign gland appears to be extremely unlikely.

 In hypogonadal patients, it has been shown that testosterone substitution leads to a significant increase in bone density and thus reduces the risk of fractures [7].
 The extent to which this effect also plays a role in the rest of the patient population has not yet been clearly demonstrated [10].